wavefrontHQ/docs/pages/doc/delta_counters.md

 ### Example

-The following illustration shows contrasts cumulative counters and delta counters:
+The following illustration contrasts cumulative counters and delta counters:

-* Error data are being collectd.
+* Error data are being sent to Wavefront.
 15 errors in the first minute, 17 in the second, and 8 in the third.
-* The top row shows cumulative counter behavior:
+* The top row shows cumulative counter behavior.
+In many cases, the data actually come in as cumulative counters:
   - The running total of the errors (5, 17, 30) is ingested and stored.
-In many cases, the data actually come in like this.
   - The `ts()` query shows a chart with values increasing over time.
   - To get the rate (errors per second) we wrap the query with `rate()`
 * The bottom row shows delta counter behavior.